IHE/RAD.IRA/input/pagecontent/volume-1.md

 The `DiagnosticReport-open` event includes both the `report` anchor context and associated contexts `patient` and `study`.
 Subsequent event(s) for this anchor context will only provide the `report` context.
 Therefore, it is up to the Subscriber to record internally the `patient` and `study` contexts associated with the `report` anchor context if that information is relevant to its business logic.

-#### 1:XX.4.1.9 Interruption and Resume
+#### 1:XX.4.1.9 Interruption and Resume Report Context

+Occasionally a report context may be _interrupted_ because of _suspension_, meaning that before an initial report context is closed, a driving application opens a subsequent report context.
+For example, a radiologist needs to suspend a report on a study in order to review an urgent study.

-Occasionally a `Context` may be _interrupted_ because of _suspension_, meaning that before the `Context` is closed, another `Context` is opened.
-In this case, the information of the previous `Context` is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e., not the `Current Context`).
+The `Hub` switches the `Current Context` to the urgent study being opened.
+The `Hub` distributes the open event to all subscribers to keep them synchronized.
+The initial report context is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e., not the `Current Context`).

-For example, a radiologist needs to suspend the current report on a study in order to review another urgent study.
-When switching to the urgent study, the report context of the previously opened study is not closed.
-Instead a new report context is opened for the urgent study.
-In this case, the `Current Context` is switched to the urgent study being opened.
-As soon as the user finished reviewing the urgent study and hence has closed the `Context` of the urgent study, the _suspended_ `Context` will resume to be the `Current Context` since it is the last opened `Context`.
+When the user finishes reviewing the urgent study, the report context of the urgent study is closed and all subscribers receive the close event.
+The `Hub` has been configured to set the `Current Context` to *empty* after closing the `Current Context`.

+The driving application sends a *new* open event for the _suspended_ report context to make it the new `Current Context`.
+All subscribers receive the open event and resume to the _suspended_ report context.
+Alternatively the driving application could choose to open any other report context as appropriate.

 See [Use Case #3](volume-1.html#1xx423-use-case-3-interruption-and-resume-flow) for more details.

+The `Hub` may alternatively have been configured to force immediate resumption of the _suspended_ report context.
+See [Close Report Context](rad-x4.html) for details.

+TODO: The last paragraph may be deleted after FHIRcast discussion.

 #### 1:XX.4.1.10 Deployment Considerations